m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 The reason the server deletes a zombie when its origin chunk unloads is because the server *never properly updates the zombie's position on the world squares*.
 As such, only the originating square ever keeps the zombie in its "list of things that are standing on me right now".
 No other squares that the zombie passes through update their lists.

+When the servers unloads a chunk (because no player is close enough, to save on memory), it will therefore remove all the zombies *originating from this chunk*, believing that they are still there.

+&nbsp;

 The fix involves adding instructions to serverside code to properly update squares with zombies passing over them.
 Thanksfully, as the groundswork has already been laid out, this is done by just adding the right function call in the right place (only one line added).

 Because the source of the issue is serverside code, this can only be fixed for *servers*, unlike zombie culling which can be fixed for both.